tshepang/blog/content/computing/Asus Zenbook UX305F.rst

 On 2015-12-14, I got me the UX305.
-It's the base level model in the range, with 4GB RAM, 128GB SSD, and an FHD screen, and Intel Core M CPU (M-5Y10c).
+It's the base level model in the range, with 4GB RAM, 128GB SSD, an FHD screen, and Intel Core M CPU (M-5Y10c).
 It it great value at R10k ($600 in USA), so it didn't feel too much of an indulgence, given I still have the `Vaio Pro 13`__.